About the oral health BRFSS data

 - Adults with complete set of teeth: Percentage of adults 18 to 64 years that reported none of their natural permanent teeth removed due to infection, tooth decay, or gum disease.

-Adults with complete set of teeth: Number of adults 18 to 64 years that reported none of their natural permanent teeth removed due to infection, tooth decay, or gum disease divided by the total number of adults 18 to 64 years that participated in the survey, multiplied by 100 to get a percent.
+Adults with no tooth loss (percent): Number of adults 18 to 64 years that reported none of their natural permanent teeth removed due to infection, tooth decay, or gum disease divided by the total number of adults 18 to 64 years that participated in the survey, multiplied by 100 to get a percent.

-Each data indicator may be analyzed by a number of population characteristics, risk factors, or health outcomes associated with oral health such as: age, sex, race and ethnicity, education, household income, health care coverage, disability status, mental illness status, smoking status, diabetes and heart disease.
+Each data indicator may be analyzed by a number of population characteristics, risk factors, or health outcomes associated with oral health such as: age, sex, sexual orientation and gender identity, race and ethnicity, education, health literacy, household income, health care coverage, disability status, mental illness status, smoking status, diabetes, heart disease and chronic kidney disease.

 - Sex: Female or male.